-Aide et Action International initiated the project in the Tsunami disaster prone areas in Sri Lanka in 2008.
-The organisation work in partnership and directly in about 25 villages, and assist members from the community, to re-start businesses that were destroyed.
+Aide et Action International initiated the project in the Tsunami disaster prone areas of Sri Lanka in 2008.
+The organisation works in partnership and directly in about 25 villages, and assists members from the community, to re-start businesses that were destroyed.
 The projects are supported by the United Nation Development Programme(UNDP).